Wall Street Pummels Valley National Bancorp (VLY) After Recent Earnings Report

-Valley National Bancorp (NASDAQ:VLY) went up by 0.38% from its latest closing price compared to the recent 1-year high of $14.74.
-The company’s stock price has collected 0.15% of gains in the last five trading sessions.
+Valley National Bancorp (NASDAQ:VLY) went up by 2.83% from its latest closing price compared to the recent 1-year high of $14.74.
+The company’s stock price has collected -2.15% of loss in the last five trading sessions.
 Press Release reported on 07/07/21 that Valley Reimagining Banking through Digital

 >> 7 Top Picks for the Post-Pandemic Economy <<